-Over $1 million in grants and scholarships is provided each year by PCCF.
-Visit the Dates and Dollars page of the funder’s website to learn about upcoming deadlines for available funds.
+PCCF provides over $1 million in grants and scholarships each year.
+Grant seekers can visit the Dates and Dollars page of the funder’s website to learn about upcoming deadlines for available funds.
 The long-form application and short-form application can be found on the funder’s website.

 There are about 38 board members at PCCF and a professional staff.
 Elizabeth Nager is the president and CEO.
-Grantseeker questions can be directed to her at email@example.com or 828-859-6122.
+Grant seekers can direct questions to her at firstname.lastname@example.org or 828-859-6122.
 The foundation’s address is 255 South Trade Street, Tyron, North Carolina 28782.

 Keep up with their news section.
 PCCF also maintains a complete record of grant publicity in its library.